Governance Audit

 - Monitor project progress against strategic objectives.

-- Resolve strategic conflicts and escalate issues as needed.
+- Resolve strategic-level conflicts and escalate issues as needed.

 Initial Setup Actions: